espocrm/documentation/docs/user-guide/stream.md

 ## Record Stream

 The *Stream* panel is available on the record detail view in the bottom.
 Posts, updates and new additions related to the current record are displayed here.
+Stream records are called Notes in EspoCRM.

-The administrator can move the Stream panel down so that it will appear under other panels or put it into a tab.
-This can be done at Administration > Entity Manager > {Entity Type} > Layouts > Bottom panels.
+The administrator can move the Stream panel down so that it will appear under other panels or put the panel into a tab.
+This can be done at Administration > Entity Manager > {Entity Type} > Layouts > Bottom Panels.

 Stream Notes can be pinned.
 A user need to have *edit* access for a record to be able to pin or unpin Stream Notes.